 With mobile usage increasing since 2016, it’s crucial to have a website that’s adjustable to small screen sizes without compromising user experience.
-This means your site must be easy to view and navigate on mobile, desktop and tablet screens.
-Responsive websites are the easiest method of developing and adjusting content to fit on various screen sizes.
+This means your site must be easy to view and navigate on mobile, desktop, and tablet screens.
+Responsive websites are the easiest method of developing and adjusting content to fit various screen sizes.

-If you want to know whether your site works perfectly on various screens, check it out right now on all devices available near you: smartphone, tablet, desktop, laptop or whatever you can get your hands on.
+If you want to know whether your site works perfectly on various screens, check it out right now on all devices available near you: smartphone, tablet, desktop, laptop, or whatever you can get your hands on.
 Take some time to navigate and gain insight into how your website looks and feels on each screen.
-If the website and its content is working for each screen size, you don’t have to worry about it.
+If the website and its content are working for each screen size, you don’t have to worry about it.
 If not, your website may be leaving a bad impression on potential customers, making them leave early without making a purchase.

-A new website designed for different screen sizes will allow your potential clients to access your business at any time, from anywhere and on any device, which will open multiple channels for leads.
+A new website designed for different screen sizes will allow your potential clients to access your business at any time, from anywhere, and on any device, which will open multiple channels for leads.